PNNL-CompBio/decomprolute/README.md

 Here are the following steps needed to add your algorithm.

-To add an algorithm you will need to encasulate a script that runs the algorithm with the list of signature matrices we have on a specific datase
+To add an algorithm you will need to encapsulate a script that runs the algorithm with the list of signature matrices we have on a specific dataset.
+Then you will need to add it to the cwl file that captures each algorithm.

 #### Validating input data